zhehaowang/zhehao.me/book-notes/emcpp/it18-22-smart-pointers.md

 * Situations where use of `make` functions is inappropriate include the need to specify custom deleters and a desire to pass braced initializers.
 * For `std::shared_ptr`s, additional situations where make functions may be ill-advised include (1) classes with custom memory management and (2) systems with memory concerns, very large objects, and `std::weak_ptr`s that outlive the corresponding `std::shared_ptr`s.

-### When using the pimpl idiom, define special member functions in the implementation file
+### Item 22: when using the pimpl idiom, define special member functions in the implementation file

 Pimpl idiom is often used to combat excessive build times.
 Why does it help?
 Consider the following